nburbank-givedirectly/xfer-followup/writeup/writeup.md

 ## Dataset definition

 The data for this analysis is derived from follow-up surveys, which are conducted with most recipients after a transfer is completed.
-Specifically, 84%[^4] of transfers in the last three years have included a successfully completed follow-up survey.
+Specifically, {prop_xfers_w_flup}% of transfers in the last three years have included a successfully completed follow-up survey.
 These follow-up surveys include two sets of questions that provide insight into how recipients spend their transfers.

 First, a multi-option pick list question lets recipients select one or more from a set of approximately 60 predefined spending categories to indicate that at least part of their transfer was spent on the selected category or categories.
 And second, a series of quantitative questions that enables recipients to provide proportional estimates describing specifically how much of a given transfer was spent within a set of predefined categories.[^2] While answers to the second set of questions are more precise than the multi-option question, to date responses to the second set of questions have only been collected within a small number of projects.[^3] For this reason, this analysis focuses on analyzing the less informative but more numerous answers to the first question type.
 I further filtered the dataset down to projects with completed transfers after January 1st, 2020 that had at least 1000 completed follow up survey responses and at least an 80% completion rate for the `What Did The Recipient Spend On` question.
 This resulted in a dataset of approximately {N_obs}k observations from {N_rcp}k recipients in {N_proj} projects across {N_countries} countries.